NicoleLatifi/career-development-curriculum/module_one/2005_career_journal.md

 - My environment could be improved by getting rid of clutter and organizing things (think Marie Kondo).
 - Get a second monitor.

 6. “When you start a new habit, it should take less than two minutes to do.”
 Read this 4-min article on [how to stop procrastinating](https://jamesclear.com/how-to-stop-procrastinating).
 Apply the 2-minute rule to reframe 2-3 of your habits by scaling them down into the 2-minute version.
 How does this reframing help you think about shaping your new identity as a software developer?

+_Thinking about the 2 minute rule in relation to becoming a software developer to me looks like instead of thinking about spending a few hours everyday on developing my skills, just focus on the 2 minutes of opening up my practice problems and writing one line of code or pseudocode.
+Also, with networking, this can be just everyday spending 2 minutes finding a person or a company to reach out to or research.
+I honestly don't find this very helpful though because for me this is the easy part and I have absolutely no problem with doing this on a regular basis.
+What's more challenging is everything that comes after it._

 ### Mod 2 Week 2: Professional Storytelling & Branding  <a name="week-2"></a>
 1. Assess your habits from week 1: how did you spend your time this past week?
 What was effective in your habits?
 What could be more effective?
 What steps will you take to make that happen?

+_I'm continuing to have pretty decent habits but can keep working harder to push myself._

 2. Write a draft of your professional story here as 1-2 paragraphs.
 Focus on answering the questions *who are you, why are you here,* and *what's next?* Consider how to talk about your motives and values, the turning points that led to your career change, and what you envision for yourself going forward.